Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Keep an eye out for wildlife.
 We saw a golden eagle during our tasting.
 Bears are common and love the pinot noir grapes.

 This is the winery located in between the East Kelowna Bench and the Lakeshore Wine Route.
-Situated on historical land where Father Pandosy first settled – check out the historical site two doors down – hence the location on Pioneer Rd.
-With four generations having farmed the land grapes have been grown on site since 1920s.
-The varietals and vines there today, however, are more contemporary with the oldest being from the around the 1970s.
+Situated on historical land where Father Pandosy first settled – check out the historical site just down the road – hence the location on Pioneer Rd.
+With four generations having farmed the land, grapes have been grown on site since the 1920s.
+The varietals and vines there today, however, are more contemporary, with the oldest being from around the 1970s.
+The original owners sold the winery in 2022 to Anthony Von Mandl (also owns CedarCreek, Mission Hill, Road 13, among others).
+Expect new things to come to this property!

 Sperling Winery ↗